nickname76/p2p-forwarder/README.md

 Current ui is using [clui](https://github.com/VladimirMarkelov/clui), but i'm working on more comfortable one, which will be using [gotk3](https://github.com/gotk3/gotk3) (bindings to gtk3)

-Also i'm thinking about making cli.
+Also i'm thinking about making a cli.

 ### Feel free to contribute to this project by opening an issue (it can be also a question) or creating a pull requests